greasyEggroll/TradingBot/README.md

 Starting Cash: 100k, Peak Cash: around 500k, Ending Cash: 450k, Net profit: 350k, Time: 3 years backtest

-*Do not be startled by the HTML amount, it is because of the tearsheet website* in order to activate the bot to trade on the real market add these lines at the end:
+*Do not be startled by the HTML amount, it is because of the tearsheet website* in order to activate the bot to trade on the real market add these lines at the end and remove the backtest activation code:
 #trader = Trader()
 #trader.add_strategy(strategy)
 #trader.run_all()